e0425705/ip/docs/README.md

    * Do note that the program will not keep the line in which there was an error in the Duke program.
       * The whole storage file duke.txt would be overwritten by the current list in the program when `save` or `bye` command is inputted.

-   1. The "Commands available:..." provides the help list to first time users.
+   4. The "Commands available:..." provides the help list to first time users.
 This also can be used as reference to users who forget what are the commands available and their format.
       * It can be printed out once again with the command `help`.

 ### Adding a task type todo
+Adds a task of type todo to the list.

 Format: `todo **TASK_DESCRIPTION**`

 Parameters: